Azure/avslabs/README.md

    ![screenshot](images/cleanup-nestedlabs-rp.png)

-5) Go to NSX-T Portal -> Go to Segments.
+5) Go to NSX Management Console -> Go to Segments.
 6) Delete any segments created for the NestedLabs (i.e.: Group-1-1-**NestedLab**).

 ### Deploy out of a ScheduledTask context